manticoresoftware/manticoresearch-php/README.md

 - One to one mapping with the HTTP JSON API*
 - connection pools with pluggable selection strategy.
 Defaults to static round robin
 - pluggable PSR/Log interface
 - pluggable transport protocols.
-Default to CURL (alternative HTTPLug 1.0)
 - persistent connections

-\* for methods available in HTTP API

 Requirements
 ------------

-This client works only with Manticore Search 2.5.1 and above.
+This client works only with Manticore Search 2.5.1 and above with the HTTP protocol enabled.

 Requires PHP 7.0 or greater with the native JSON extension.
-It's recommended to have Curl enabled in your PHP setup.
+Default transport handler uses the cURL extension.

 Documentation